OceanOutcomes/ocean-outcomes/what-we-do/services/index.md

 ##  If you’re working in sustainable seafood, we can help you deliver on your goals.

 Our ever-expanding portfolio of work spans the globe.
-We’ve developed salmon escapement management strategies in Japan, mapped out supply chains of the highest valued seafood species in China, designed curriculum for tuna management workshops in Ghana, led anti-poaching initiatives in the Russian Far East, provided fishery risk analysis for seafood business partners, and assisted corporate hotels in implementing sustainable seafood sourcing policies.
+We’ve developed salmon escapement management strategies in Japan, mapped out supply chains of the highest valued seafood species in China, designed curriculum for a tuna management workshop in Ghana, led anti-poaching initiatives in the Russian Far East, provided fishery risk analysis for seafood business partners, and assisted corporate hotels in implementing sustainable seafood sourcing policies.
 Key areas of expertise include:

 ----